prasanthsasikumar/MMM-Temperature-Humidity/README.md

 ## For Developers
-Principle is to poll the sensor every set time period for a reading and display the same to the mirror
+Principle is to poll the sensor every set time period for a reading and display the same to the mirror Note :  This module uses the BCM2835 library that requires access to /open/mem.
+Because of this, you will typically run node with admin privileges.
+Also, these values are hard coded in node_helper.js sensorType and Pin Number-
+var dht = new rpiDhtSensor.DHT11(2);

+USAGE :
+var dht = new rpiDhtSensor.DHT22(pinNumber);//For DHT22 Type sensor
+var dht = new rpiDhtSensor.DHT11(pinNumber);